 The conditions set out below are the University's minimum requirements.
 Faculties, however, may impose more rigorous requirements as they deem appropriate.

-The MGE Office will not approve backdated variation requests.
+The Monash Graduate Research Office (MGRO) will not approve backdated variation requests.

 3.4.1 Level of enrolment: part-time or full-time

 The student’s academic unit and the Graduate Research Committee will need to be satisfied that any prospective student will have sufficient time available during the week to devote to study and research and to attend appropriate academic activities including any requirements specified in the program in which the student is enrolled.

 The duration of the academic year for doctoral students is 48 weeks with 4 weeks’ annual leave (pro rata).

 All doctoral students, with the exception of those stipulated below, may enrol on a full-time or a part-time basis.

 DPsych students must commence enrolment on a full-time basis, but may transfer to part-time enrolment after 24 months of full-time enrolment.

 Normally international students on Australian student visas must enrol on a full-time basis.

 MPsych/PhD and EdD students who enrol externally may only enrol on a part-time basis.